-But the benefits of downsizing usually outweigh those tough decisions, as moving to a smaller home can see you lower your property maintenance commitments as well as releasing equity from your home, which you can put towards reducing your work hours or helping your children to step onto the property ladder.
+But the benefits of downsizing usually outweigh those tough decisions, as moving to a smaller home can reduce your property maintenance commitments as well as releasing equity from your home, which you can put towards reducing your work hours or helping your children to step onto the property ladder.

-But there is no right or wrong time to downsize - it's all dependent on the individual or couple.
+However, there is no right or wrong time to downsize - it's all dependent on your circumstances.

 Once you have decided the type of property you want to downsize to or even made an offer on one, it's time to start the painstaking process of deciding which belongings to keep and which to remove.

 Work out if your current furniture will fit in a smaller property or if you'll need to purchase new items.
 Be ruthless, but not so ruthless that you leave yourself short, or missing key items when you move.